 When you’re putting, we’d recommend taking off the glove.
 You’ll want to get as much of a feel for the putter grip as you can.
 Having your skin against the grip rather than a glove should help you achieve this, and hopefully improve your accuracy.
 After all, with a putter you’re not taking full-sized swings so won’t require the extra grip from your glove.

 If you’re new to golf or haven’t used a glove before, it helps to know what you should be looking for in a golf glove.
 Lets take a look at a few characteristics that high-quality golf gloves posses.

 Ultimately you need to feel comfortable when wearing your golf glove.
 A Premium material definitely helps add comfort, such as Cabretta leather, which you’ll notice features in many of the golf gloves in our round-up.

 Again, this is down to the use of materials and you should look for high-quality ones, such as leather or synthetics.
 A golf glove won’t last you forever, but if you choose one that’s made from poor quality materials it will wear out much sooner.

 As well as being comfortable, you need to feel that your golf glove provides additional grip.
 This will help you to have more confidence in your swing and hopefully improve your distances.

-Your glove needs to have good ventilation in order to prevent your hands from becoming sweaty inside your glove.
+If you’re looking for a golf glove for sweaty hands it needs to have good ventilation in order to prevent your hands from becoming damp inside your glove.
 Look for a glove with plenty of perforations visible as they help massively with breathability.

 This really depends on your climate.
 If you’re blessed enough to play your golf somewhere the sun always shines, you’ll just need good breathability.
 If you play somewhere like the United Kingdom with varying seasonal conditions we’d recommend finding something rain friendly.